srahaman1/resources/syllabus_2020fall.md

 # MIS3640 Problem Solving and Software Design - 2020 Fall - Syllabus

+## Datetime and Address
 - Online Class Time: Tuesday, Thursday,
   - Section 01: 4:00PM - 5:30PM
   - Section 02: 8:00PM - 9:30PM
 - Online Class Platform: Zoom (check Canvas for Zoom link and password)

+## Class Modes
+- Mode 1: **LIVE** - Zoom class will be conducted and recorded.
+Recording link will be posted to Canvas.
+- Mode 2: **ASYNC** - Zoom will be open during class times as "live check-in" and/or office hours.

 ## Instructor Information